Cryptech-Services/metrixlgp-docs/docs/govern/govern.md

 ### Creating

-Budget proposals can be created at any time so long as the proposal fee (currently 600k MRX) is paid.
+Budget proposals can be created at any time so long as the proposal fee (currently 600k <Highlight color="#bf96c6">**MRX**</Highlight>) is paid.
 Budget proposals created through the LGP are injected into the built in liquidity pool at the same rewards rate with `20%` going to the Gov token holder and `80%` going to the built in liquidity pool.
 This allows proposers to reclaim their budget fee in the case that it passes.

 ### Voting